-SOLARCEPTORS Rasa Smite (\ 1969) & Raitis Smits (\ 1966) 2025, Solarceptors, virtual reality; Solarceptors, one-channel video, stereo sound; Inventors of Their Own Existence, Al-generated video; Capacity for Survival: Light-Sensing Experiment, video Virtual reality (VR) programming: Kristaps Biters; Al programming: Jurgis Peters; Sound Design: Lauris Smits; Scientific support: Monika Messmer, Christine Arncken-Karutz, Mariateresa Lazarro, Katja Tielbörger, Colin Edward Hughes, Peter K. Endress, Jörg-Peter Schnitzler, and Jana Barbro Winkler Courtesy of the artists and the Swiss National Science Foundation research project Plants\Intelligence, Hochschule für Gestaltung und Kunst Basel (HGK, Basel Academy of Art and Design) at the Fachhochschule Nordwestschweiz (FHNW, University of Applied Sciences and Art: Northwestern Switzerland, Basel), © Rasa Smite and Raitis Smits, as part of the research project Plants\Intelligence When the first flowers appeared on earth around 130 million years ago, they initially had to "invent" their way of life.
+SOLARCEPTORS Rasa Smite ( 1969) & Raitis Smits ( 1966) 2025, Solarceptors, virtual reality; Solarceptors, one-channel video, stereo sound; Inventors of Their Own Existence, Al-generated video; Capacity for Survival: Light-Sensing Experiment, video Virtual reality (VR) programming: Kristaps Biters; Al programming: Jurgis Peters; Sound Design: Lauris Smits; Scientific support: Monika Messmer, Christine Arncken-Karutz, Mariateresa Lazarro, Katja Tielbörger, Colin Edward Hughes, Peter K. Endress, Jörg-Peter Schnitzler, and Jana Barbro Winkler Courtesy of the artists and the Swiss National Science Foundation research project Plants_Intelligence, Hochschule für Gestaltung und Kunst Basel (HGK, Basel Academy of Art and Design) at the Fachhochschule Nordwestschweiz (FHNW, University of Applied Sciences and Art: Northwestern Switzerland, Basel), © Rasa Smite and Raitis Smits, as part of the research project Plants_Intelligence When the first flowers appeared on earth around 130 million years ago, they initially had to "invent" their way of life.
 They became experts in adaptation and specialization, in growth and survival.
 Rasa Smite's artistic research entitled Solarceptors: The Flower as Antenna and Attractor examines, in four parts, how flowers exist and interact with the world.
 Smite developed them together with Raitis Smits in various media.
 The first part begins with the emergence of flowering plants.
 The second presents the white lupin (Lupinus albus) breeding project at the Swiss Research Institute of Organic Agriculture (FiBL).
 In the third part Smite uses her own experiments on the behavior of lupins to show in particular how they deal with different light situations.
 Lastly, Solarceptors uses virtual reality to show how flowering plants perceive light.
 Smite's works are based on scientific evidence, which she translates artistically.
 Experimentally and speculatively, she expands our perspective on plants and the nature of their existence.
-Background The artistic research work shown here began when the team working on the Plants\Intelligence project first visited FiBL in March 2022.
+Background The artistic research work shown here began when the team working on the Plants_Intelligence project first visited FiBL in March 2022.
 In the summer of 2024, Rasa Smite conducted her own experiment on light-sensing in the institute's greenhouses with the help of the team there.
 Inspired by an experiment by botanist Katja Tielbörger, she investigated how plants perceive light and react to different wavelengths (colors) and how interactions affect their growth, flowering time, and inflorescence.
-As Smite learned more about white lupins as a resilient crop that is rich in protein and significant for organic farming, she wondered about the reputation of garden lupins as "invasive plants" in Europe.
-She thus became interested in the origins and the evolution of lupins and began working more closely with researchers at the Zurich Botanical Garden.
+As Smite learned more about the white lupine and its reputation as an "invasive plant" in Europe, she became interested in the origins of this species and began working more closely with researchers at the Zurich Botanical Garden.
 The subsequent findings constitute the basis of the VR-work.
 The narrative of the VR-work begins with the origin of flowering plants.
 In the first scene particles of light appear in a dark room, transforming into the first flowering lupins.
 The virtual setting is constructed from 3D scans of the plants from Smite's experiment.
 The second scene shows the diversification of flowering plants.
 It is then possible to observe how lupins grow and change in response to environmental stimuli.
 The data collected during the FiBL experiment on light intensity, temperature, and humidity are presented in the third scene.
 They show that each lupine reacts individually and grows to its own height and shape.
 The final scenes show how the plants absorb light via their leaves, convert it, and transmit it through the stem to the flower.